brilsergei/docker-for-work/README.md

     Here `rn.home` corresponds to `PHP_HOST_NAME_RN` and `NGINX_SERVER_NAME` options in the docker-compose.yml file.
     Open [http://rn.home:8000](http://rn.home:8000) in your browser, it must show `File not found` error.

+3. Configure Drush and Console.

-3. Drush and Console are installed to the php image and will be available only from the php container.
+    Drush and Console are installed to the php image and will be available only from the php container.

    `docker-compose exec --user 1000 php drush cr`